-Between its discount kitchenware, alcohol and diapers, stocking up at Costco can save you big time.
+Between its discount kitchenware, alcohol, and diapers, stocking up at Costco can save you big time on anything you need to buy in bulk — and even some smaller items, as well.
 Here’s what to look for at the warehouse store.

 Morgan recommends Costco’s store-brand diapers to get the best bang for your buck.

 “Some Kirkland items are made by bigger name brands,” she said.
 “Kirkland diapers are rumored to be made by the manufacturer of Huggies.”

 Make Bank: 24 Ways To Make Money Off Your Shopping